jubishop/rakegem/README.md

 # RakeGem

-Rake helper for setting up new gem and deploying/install new gem versions or setting up new gems.
+Rake helper for setting up new gems, and then building/installing new gems with automatically bumped version numbers.

 ## Installation